owencz1998/Deezsounds/README.md

 - Deezer like info menu
 - Deezer like favorite screen (Offline : offline playlists and random offline tracks)
 - Most deezer pages (artists, playlists, albums)
+- Downloads are stored within the app storage (Android/data/package) and can be exported to local storage under settings with full tags

 ### :rocket: ReFreezer Features :
 - Restored all features of the old Freezer app, most notably: